kubeflow/examples/github_issue_summarization/pachyderm_seldon/README.md

 <your user>/issuesummarization:<pachyderm job id>
 ```

-That image is now ready to be used in Seldon to server the model.
-You can follow [this example](https://github.com/kubeflow/examples/tree/master/github_issue_summarization) to deploy Seldon with KubeFlow, deploy the model serving, and deploy an example frontend to query the model.
+That image is now ready to be used in Seldon to serve the model.
+You can follow [this example](../jupyter_seldon/03_serving_the_model.md) to deploy Seldon with KubeFlow, deploy the model serving, and deploy an example frontend to query the model.

 Congrats!
 You have set up a complete end-to-end data pipeline with KubeFlow and Pachyderm, from raw data to versioned and exported model!